Skip to content

 WARNING

-Make sure the version and fileName match the actual runtime files your mini-app was built with.
-A version mismatch may cause runtime errors.
+Make sure version and fileName match the actual runtime files your mini-app was built with.
+Version mismatches can cause runtime errors.

 INFO

-If you don't declare externalRuntime, the platform assumes the runtime JS is bundled in your ZIP and no optimization is applied.
+If you don't declare externalRuntime, the platform assumes the runtime JS is bundled inside your ZIP and no optimization is applied.
 Your mini-app will work either way.

 File Location